jdconner/styled-variants/README.md

 A scalable styled-component theming system that fully leverages JavaScript as a language for styles authoring and theming at both local and global levels.
 </p>
 <br>

+> Note: This was create specifically for `styled-components` but can also be used with `@emotion/styled`

 <h2>
  Table of contents